November 04, 2021

 By understanding the benefits and challenges of IaaS and how it interacts with BCDR, MSPs can provide the planning and protection their clients need.

 When your client decides to run on an IaaS model, selecting Microsoft Azure comes with increased responsibilities that you can help guide them through.
-IaaS provides the flexibility many organizations need, and Datto Continuity for Microsoft Azure helps to ensure your Azure clients have comprehensive BCDR protection.
+IaaS provides the flexibility many organizations need, and Datto Backup for Microsoft Azure helps to ensure your Azure clients have comprehensive BCDR protection.